ariveram128/location-spoofer/README.md

 A desktop application for controlling iPhone location spoofing via USB/WiFi connection without requiring jailbreak.

+## ⚠️ Development Status

+**This project is currently in early development.
+Features are not yet working and the application is not functional.** We are actively working on implementing the core functionality.
+Please check back later for updates or contribute to help speed up development.

 ## Project Overview

 Location Spoofer is an open-source desktop application that enables users to simulate different GPS locations on their iPhone without jailbreaking the device.
 This approach bypasses mobile app store restrictions by running control software on the desktop that communicates with the mobile device.

 ## Features

-- Spoof GPS location on iPhone via USB or WiFi connection
+- Spoof GPS location on iPhone via USB, WiFi, or Bluetooth connection
 - Interactive map interface for selecting locations
 - Multiple movement simulation modes (walking, cycling, driving)
 - Route planning with multiple waypoints